 We are proud to work with a range of excellent Higher Education Institutes and training partners attracting the very best graduates into teaching.
 Excellent Initial Teacher Training programmes are key to recruiting the highest calibre of graduates wanting a career in teaching.
 Cockburn MAT currently works with The Gorse SCITT (formally LTSA), Teach First, Troops to Teachers, Leeds Beckett University, Sheffield Hallam University, Bradford College, Leeds Trinity University and Leeds Trinity School Centred Initial Teacher Training (SCITT) in providing mentored training programmes in school for trainees on their way to achieving their Post Graduate Certificates in Education (PGCE).

 Teacher Training within the Cockburn MAT plays a key role in our journey of ‘Transformation to Excellence’.

-Cockburn MAT is a partner in The Gorse SCITT, formerly called The Leeds Teaching School Alliance.
+Cockburn John Charles Academy is a partner in The Gorse SCITT, formerly called The Leeds Teaching School Alliance.
 Other partners are The Morley Academy, The Farnley Academy, The Ruth Gorse Academy, Whitcliffe Mount School, Elliot Hudson College and The Bruntcliffe Academy.
 As a crucial partner, we offer a fresh and dynamic route into teaching where we award Qualified Teacher Status made up to a complete PGCE via the Masters level work conferred by Sheffield Hallam University.

 All of the schools in our partnership have a track record of outstanding and transformational provision for young people and a strong commitment to developing outstanding future teaching professionals.
 The school placements offer experience of the real world of education in schools where excellence is modelled and supported.
 This ensures a solid foundation for development towards Qualified Teacher Status and a successful teaching career.